 Best ways to reduce allergens in your home

 Your HVAC system can be your first line of defense against annoying allergies.
-Homeowners have options such as controlling humidity with a dehumidifier and installing special filters that will clean the air of many allergens.
+Homeowners have options such as controlling humidity and installing special filters that will clean the air of many allergens.

 Maintain a Rigorous Cleaning Schedule